learn-co-students/technical-coach-escalating-an-issue-learn-experts-testing-batch/README.md

 > [Student] opened a question on the Rails Amusement Park lab and is approaching their portfolio project, but seems to still be struggling with routing in Rails, as well as with using pry to debug their controllers.
 The notes on their admin profile report similar conceptual issues, and the student seems to have had issues with routing in the Sinatra section as well.
 While on my screen share with [student], they seemed to generally be unable to answer my questions about routing and route helpers, and seemed to have a hard time parsing error messages in general.
 They repeatedly responded to me with "I don't know" or "what should I do next".
 We looked at the Rails routing documentation together, but I had to do a lot of handholding.
 I shared several resources with the student as well, but I think they're going to need more direct support before starting their portfolio project.
 Otherwise, I'm worried that they're really going to struggle on their final project.

-### Abuse of AAQ or Lack of Trying - Through Escalation Form and Admin Profile
+### Abuse of Pair with a TC or Lack of Trying - Through Escalation Form
-AAQ exists to help students learn to debug effectively as they work their way through labs and lessons in the curriculum - it's why we're here!
+Pair with a Coach exists to help students learn to debug effectively as they work their way through labs and lessons in the curriculum - it's why we're here!
 However, it's on students to debug independently as much as possible.
 While we can offer suggestions and strategies when students get stuck, we should also take note of when a particular student seems to be relying on us for answers rather than putting an appropriate amount of effort into their their lab work.
-Abuse of AAQ might look like any of the following:
+Abuse of Pair with A Coach might look like any of the following:

 - Asking for answers directly, or asking to be given the solution code
 - Repeatedly demanding screen shares and being reluctant to share information over chat
-- Hanging out in AAQ for most of the day, or for seemingly an entire lab
+- Hanging out in PWATC for most of the day, or for seemingly an entire lab
 - Opening a new question within a few minutes of resolving the previous question
 - Being unwilling to troubleshoot, try things independently, or identify possible strategies for moving forward (e.g. a student frequently responds with "I don't know", or "what is wrong with this code") or something similar.

-A good general rule of thumb is to tell students to work independently for 20-30 minutes before opening a new question.
-However, if you find that a student is overly reliant on AAQ or resistant to the teaching strategies we use, you should escalate that student via the escalation form so that their expectations of the program, and of AAQ, can be reset.
-It's also a good idea to leave a note on the student's admin profile so that other TCs know how to approach the student.
+A good general rule of thumb is to tell students to work independently for 15-20 minutes before opening a new question.
+However, if you find that a student is overly reliant on PWATC or resistant to the teaching strategies we use, you should escalate that student via the escalation form so that their expectations of the program, and of PWATC, can be reset.

 Here is an example of a reasonable escalation: